yumuzi234/e8vm/readme.md

 ## Copyright and License

-The project developers have the copyright; my empolyer (Google) does not own the copyright.
+The project developers own the copyright; my empolyer (Google) does not own the copyright.
 Apache is the License.